 NEW!
-From 1 April 2018 Allotmenteers Liability Insurance will be included in membership for association and individual members.
+Allotmenteers Liability Insurance is now included in membership for association, life and individual members.

 Click here to view the booklet that provides details of this insurance benefit, that has been bought for you by the Society under a Master Policy issued by Shield Total Insurance.
 This policy gives up to £50k liability cover to all member plot-holders, accused of accidentally causing injury or damaging property.

-All fully paid up affiliate and individual members of NAS are eligible to contract in to this benefit.
+In the above video Chris Ryder- Richardson only refers to individual members but all fully paid up affiliate, Life and individual members of NAS are eligible to contract in to this benefit.

 You might ask how an individual could enjoy this benefit when the local association buys insurance.
 Unfortunately there are a number of situations where members cannot rely on that assumption.
 Here are a few examples:

 - Perhaps the association insurance was not renewed but you were not told.

 - You are away from your site at an event when the accident took place so the association insurance would not respond.